Asif-Khandokar/employee-attrition-prediction/README.md

 # Overview

-Employee attrition is a major challenge for organizations due to the costs associated with recruitment, onboarding, training, and productivity loss.
+Employee attrition is a major challenge for organizations due to recruitment costs, training expenses, productivity loss, and employee replacement efforts.

 This project develops an end-to-end Machine Learning solution to predict employee attrition using HR analytics data.
-The objective is to identify employees at risk of leaving the organization and provide actionable insights to support employee retention strategies.
+The objective is to identify employees at risk of leaving the organization and provide actionable insights that support employee retention strategies.

 The project covers the complete Machine Learning lifecycle including: